On Smoothing, Regularization and Averaging in Stochastic Approximation Methods for Stochastic Variational Inequalities: Convergence analysis of RSSA scheme

 Let $J_F$ denote the Jacobian of $F$. \us{By} assumption, there exists a $\rho>0$ where $\|J_F(x)\| \leq J_{ub}$ for any $x \in B(t^*,\rho)$.
 Using the \us{mean value} theorem,

 Assume that $K$ is a large number such that for any $k>K$, $\e_k<\rho$.
 Using the boundedness of $J_F$ and the triangle inequality, from (\ref{mean-valued}) we obtain

-Note that since $b<c$, we have $\lim_{k\to \infty} \e_k/\eta_k =0.$ \us{By the preceding inequality, relation (\ref{ineq:s_k-least-norm}) and $\eta^{-1}\lim_{k\to \infty} \e_k =0$, we conclude that for any subsequence of $s_k$, denoted by $\{s_{k_i}\}$, has a limit point $\bar s$ such that $\|\bar s \| \leq \|t^*\|$.
+Note that it is assumed that $\lim_{k\to \infty} \e_k/\eta_k =0.$ \us{By the preceding inequality, relation (\ref{ineq:s_k-least-norm}) and $\lim_{k\to \infty} \e_k/\eta_k =0$, we conclude that \uvs{every} subsequence of $s_k$, denoted by $\{s_{k_i}\}$, has a limit point $\bar s$ such that $\|\bar s \| \leq \|t^*\|$.
 But from Prop. \ref{prop:sk_estimate} (b), every accumulation point of $\{s_k\}$ lies in $X^*$.
-But, since every limit point is bounded in norm by $\|t^*\|$, it follows that every limit point of $\{s_k\}$ is $t^*$, the unique least-norm solution.
+But, since every limit point is bounded in norm by $\|t^*\|$ \uvs{and $t^*$ is the least-norm point in $X^*$}, it follows that every limit point of $\{s_k\}$ is $t^*$, the unique least-norm solution.
 It follows that $\{s_k\}$ is a convergent sequence that tends to the least-norm solution $t^*$.} \end{proof} \begin{remark} We note that part (2) of (b) in the above proposition requires a local differentiability and boundedness property.
 This can be seen to be weaker than a global Lipschitzian requirement.
 We also note that without such an assumption, we may still claim that $\{s_k\}$ converges to a point in $X^*$ but cannot provide a characterization of its limit point. \end{remark}